Celebrating International Day of Happiness: 20 March, 2025

 What gives you a sense of fulfillment beyond just pleasure?

-• List your top 5 personal values and passions.
+• Clarify your top 5 core values and take weekly actions to honor them.

 5. Make time for joy